 Where ϕ is the porosity, S is the liquid saturation, K is the hydraulic conductivity (m/d), h is the hydraulic head (m).
 The TOUGH2 code (Transport Of Unsaturated Groundwater and Heat), which has quite robust simulation capabilities, is used to numerically solve this equation (Pruess et al., 1999).

-The cross section parallel to the main direction of groundwater flow in GRW (Fig.1 & 8) was selected for the 2-D flow simulation.
+The cross section parallel to the main direction of groundwater flow in GRW (Figure 1 & 8) was selected for the 2-D flow simulation.
 This section starts at the mountain pass and ends at the Terminal Lake Dabusun, with an approximate length of 100 km.
 Boundaries were specified according to the hydrogeology condition.
 The southern lateral boundary and top boundary in the alluvial fan are defined as given flux boundaries, and the bottom boundary of the section is regard as a zero flux boundary.
 The springs and evaporation are set as mixed boundaries.
 The lake boundary in the basin center is specified as a given head boundary.

 An irregular discretization was conducted vertically to capture the variation of water table near the ground surface and also implement an efficient simulation.
 Cells are presented with the minimum thickness of 0.1 m near the ground surface and gradual increasing thickness downward, with a maximum thickness of about 80 m.
 Equal discretization was applied in the horizontal direction with a horizontal size of 1000 m for one cell.
-The initial permeability of various lithology are specified based on the borehole drilling records and pumping test results, with the Kh (horizontal hydraulic conductivity) in the range of 102 ~ 10-3 m/d and anisotropy ratio Kh/Kv=5~10 (Kv is vertical hydraulic conductivity) (Shao et al., 2017).
+The initial permeability of various lithologies are specified based on the borehole drilling records and pumping test results, with the Kh (horizontal hydraulic conductivity) in the range of 102 ~ 10-3 m/d and anisotropy ratio Kh/Kv=5~10 (Kv is vertical hydraulic conductivity) (Shao et al., 2017).
 In this study, the model is used to present the flow pattern under equilibrium conditions, thus the recharge rates and hydraulic heads are given according to the annual average values.
 Evaporation was modelled using a newly developed method described by Hao et al. (2016), and the initial potential evaporation specified is 2600 mm per year.
 Springs are simulated using the DELV module in TOUGH2, and the productivity index (PI) specified in DELV module is calculated using the following equation (Pruess et al., 1999):

 PI=2πk∆zlnA/π/r+s-1/2